How is Fault Determined for Car Accident Claims

 Legal Advice About Car Accident Fault

 If you have been injured in a motor vehicle accident and are not the at-fault driver, the Motor Accident Insurance Act protects your right to claim compensation for financial loss.
-But it’s not always straightforward to know who is to blame, and the compulsory third-party insurance company might assign you contributory negligence.
-Furthermore, you need proof of fault because it helps determine if you can claim damages.
+But it’s not always straightforward to know who is at fault for a car crash, and the CTP insurance company might assign you contributory negligence.

-Our motor vehicle accident compensation team offers a genuine 100% no-win, no-fee policy.
+Our road accident compensation team offers a genuine 100% no-win, no-fee policy.
 Pay only when you win and nothing if you lose.
 It’s free to learn your legal options.
 Call 1800 860 777

 Free Claim Review